-A young cystic fibrosis patient in Cincinnati takes control of her own care.
-A hospital in Malawi decreases the number of women dying in childbirth.
-And an emergency room in Virginia cuts waiting times for patients by more than 80 percent.
-When you hear about all the problems the health care system faces, it’s easy to grow pessimistic about where it’s headed.
+When you hear about all the problems health care systems face today, it’s easy to grow discouraged.
 But every day, people all over the world are making differences on a local level.
-In this lesson, you’ll watch videos and listen to interviews with agents of change describing improvements in the real world.
-You’ll also learn about a 2001 report from the Institute of Medicine (IOM) that laid out six simple aims that have since guided countless improvements in health care and inspired people across the globe.
+In this lesson, you’ll learn about a 2001 report from the Institute of Medicine (IOM) that laid out six simple aims that have since guided countless improvements in health care and inspired people across the globe.
+Then you’ll hear from agents of change describing improvements in the real world.

 Estimated Time of Completion: 20 minutes